iamsourabh96/Bag_OF_Visual_Words/README.md

 ## Computing Histograms for each image

-Once the codebook is computed and fixed, each image can then be transformed into a histogram representaion - counting the number of occurances of the features in the codebook observed in the image.
+Once the codebook is computed and fixed, each image can then be transformed into a histogram representaion - counting the number of occurances of the features in codebook observed in image.

 ![1_iZMo6VDq6pZPRBgq3M4MoA](https://user-images.githubusercontent.com/49958651/99469685-485a6a80-2911-11eb-9bad-a946339add56.jpeg)